Irgens House: 18th century

+1788 saw the establishment of a commission tasked with investigating the economy of the Greenland Trade Fepart,emt.
+It was subsequently decided to sell the Irgens House and relocate the company headquarters to a modest building at Grønlandske Handels Plads.
+Frisch would later biu a property on Gammeltorv.
+The Frisch House was constructed after the previous building on the site had been destroyed in the Copenhagen Fire of 1795.

 Strandgade Artillery Barracks

-The property was converted into barracks for the Artillery in 1789.
+The Irgens House was subsequently sold to General Commissariats and adapted for use as the Artillery Brigade barracks.
+On 13 February 1792, the army's engineering corps reported the conversion to be completed.
+Four artillery companies were subsequently transferred from their old premises at Kastellet to the new "Christianshavn Artillery Barracks"- Its first commandant was Major Salomon von Gedde.
 The larger Bådsmandsstræde Barracks opened on a nearby site adjacent to the Christianshavn Rampart in 1836 but the Old Artillery Barracks remained in use until 1923.

+Later history

+In 1924 the Ministry of Defence sold the property to the jurist and diplomat Georg Cohn.
+He kept it until his death in 1956- The property remained in the hands of his family until 1977.
+It was subsequently sold as condominiums.

 Architecture

 The complex is bounded by Strandgade to the west, Bådsmandsstræde to the north and Wildersgade to the east, forming the northern part of a block which is completed by Sankt Annæ Gade to the south.
 The buildings seen today mainly date from 1700, although further alterations took place in 1779.
 They are built in brick with yellow dressing and tile roofs.

 The complex surrounds a cobbled interior courtyard with large trees.
 A free-standing building in the courtyard dates from 1750.